Robert Mugabe, former Zimbabwe president, dead at 95

 He became prime minister after the end of white minority rule in 1980 in the country, which was previously known as Rhodesia.
 He took office as president in 1987 following a change in the constitution.

-The liberation hero cast himself champion of racial reconciliation when he first came to power, but nearly four decades later critics denounced him as a power-obsessed autocrat willing to unleash death squads, rig elections and trash the economy in the relentless pursuit of control.
+The liberation hero cast himself champion of racial reconciliation when he first came to power, but nearly four decades later critics denounced him as an autocrat willing to unleash death squads, rig elections and trash the economy.

 JULY 2013: Zimbabwe President: 'We have never ever rigged an election'July 30, 201302:22